How to Become an Applied Behavior Analyst in Idaho

 The state of Idaho does not currently require licensing for the practice of applied behavior analysis, and there are no proposals or political efforts within the state to begin ABA licensing.

-Nonetheless, ABA is practiced in Idaho, on patients with autism and other afflictions that have been shown to be treatable with behavior therapy, including:
+Idaho is no stranger to patients with autism and other afflictions that have been shown to be treatable with behavior therapy, including:

 In lieu of a professional license, many practitioners in Idaho have made the effort to become certified as Board Certified Behavior Analysts (BCBA®s) by the Behavior Analyst Certification Board (BACB).
 The BACB is a national non-profit organization founded in 1998 to handle the needs of states, the insurance industry, and the profession itself by establishing certification, as well as ethics and practice standards.